nodejs/node/doc/api/documentation.md

 <!--introduced_in=v0.10.0-->
 <!-- type=misc -->

-The goal of this documentation is to comprehensively explain the Node.js API, both from a reference as well as a conceptual point of view.
+The goal of this documentation is to explain the Node.js API, both from a reference as well as a conceptual point of view.
 Each section describes a built-in module or high-level concept.